-Challenging worries and anxious thoughts Coping with stress and anxiety
+Challenging worries and anxious thoughts

+Coping with stress and anxiety during the COVID-19 pandemic

 High levels of anxiety and stress are usually fuelled by the way we think.
-For example, you might be having thoughts such as "There is nothing I can do" or "I won't be able to cope."
+For example, you might be having thoughts such as "I am going to die" or "There is nothing I can do" or "I won't be able to cope."
 These thoughts can be so strong that you believe them to be true.
 They can contribute to anxiety and depression, and they can change the way you behave.
 For example, they might make you withdraw from other people, which can feed into more negative thoughts and feelings.